timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 Another problem is possible protocol improvements and the Internet ossification.
 The Internet is essentially a network of networks, and those networks are full of devices that help transmit data, like routers, NATs, and gateways.
 If we wanted to make an improvement to TCP or UDP, all these devices would need to adopt it, which would probably take years.

-In order to establish a single TCP and TLS session, a client should perform a number of round trips accross the network.
+In order to establish a single TCP and TLS session, a client should perform a number of round trips across the network.
 It's not a problem per se, but wouldn't it be nice to reduce it down to just one?
 Or even zero?

 And here's when QUIC comes to the rescue.